eslint/eslint/docs/rules/camelcase.md

 * `"properties": "always"` (default) enforces camelcase style for property names
 * `"properties": "never"` does not check property names
 * `"ignoreDestructuring": false` (default) enforces camelcase style for destructured identifiers
-* `"ignoreDestructuring": true` does not check destructured identifiers
+* `"ignoreDestructuring": true` does not check destructured identifiers (but still checks any use of those identifiers later in the code)
 * `"ignoreImports": false` (default) enforces camelcase style for ES2015 imports
 * `"ignoreImports": true` does not check ES2015 imports (but still checks any use of the imports later in the code except function arguments)
 * `allow` (`string[]`) list of properties to accept.
 Accept regex.